Software Maintenance Costs

 About ScienceSoft

-ScienceSoft is a global IT service provider headquartered in McKinney, TX.
-With 34-year experience in IT and 16 years in software maintenance services, we help customers retain and improve their software performance and availability, as well as optimize underlying infrastructure costs.
-Holding ISO 9001 and ISO 27001 certifications, we employ robust quality management and guarantee the security of our customers’ data.
+Headquartered in McKinney, TX, ScienceSoft is a global IT service provider with representative offices in seven countries across three continents.
+Since 2007, we help customers retain and improve their software performance and availability, as well as optimize underlying infrastructure costs.
+Holding ISO 9001 and ISO 27001 certifications, we employ robust quality management and guarantee the security of our customers' data.